 A.

 “The exhibitions are aimed at anyone who has an interest in history or insurance.
-But more specifically we are hoping school children will enjoy and learn from the gallery and we hope to expand the knowledge of the sector for students, many of whom will only associate insurance with the TV meerkats and opera singers that they’ve grown up with”.
+But more specifically we are hoping school children will enjoy and learn from the gallery and we hope to expand the knowledge of the sector for students, many of whom will only associate insurance with the TV meerkats and opera singers that they’ve grown up with”.“People working in insurance have immense pride in the profession they work in, so we also hope that they will benefit and learn more about the sector they are a part of”.

 “Of course, we hope the exhibition will be of interest to the general public.
 All our lives are touched by insurance in some way and these galleries will give insurance the opportunity to show just how important it has been in affecting our lives in ways most people will not even be aware of”.